rlorigro/simple-dotplot/README.md

 # simple-dotplot
 Very simple and configurable all-in-one dotplot program.
 Only very basic system dependencies such as build tools are required.
 Create a dotplot directly from a pair of FASTA/FASTQ files without having to run nucmer or any other alignment manually.
+Alternatively, if you have a PAF already (from a mapper such as minimap2), make a simple dot plot using that.

 ## Installation